Glycocalyx: In vascular endothelial tissue

 The enzymes and proteins listed above serve to reinforce the glycocalyx barrier against vascular and other diseases.
 Another main function of the glycocalyx within the vascular endothelium is that it shields the vascular walls from direct exposure to blood flow, while serving as a vascular permeability barrier.
 Its protective functions are universal throughout the vascular system, but its relative importance varies depending on its exact location in the vasculature.
 In microvascular tissue, the glycocalyx serves as a vascular permeability barrier by inhibiting coagulation and leukocyte adhesion.
 Leukocytes must not stick to the vascular wall because they are important components of the immune system that must be able to travel to a specific region of the body when needed.
 In arterial vascular tissue, the glycocalyx also inhibits coagulation and leukocyte adhesion, but through mediation of shear stress-induced nitric oxide release.
 Another protective function throughout the cardiovascular system is its ability to affect the filtration of interstitial fluid from capillaries into the interstitial space.

 The glycocalyx, which is located on the apical surface of endothelial cells, is composed of a negatively charged network of proteoglycans, glycoproteins, and glycolipids.
+Along the luminal surface of the vascular glycocalyx exists an empty layer that excludes red blood cells.